crazy-learner-xyz/lc/0809. Expressive Words/README.md

 Also, the previous algorithm disregarded the case when there are double "l" in word, When there is double "l" in S and double "l" in word, what to do?\
 \
 Is there a better way than writing out all the cases?\
+\
+Given hint: Some people didn't sum up S first and then do word, but instead used two-pointers and a check function from the start.\